Busayen/pnl-autosync/README.md

 # Ledger — a self-contained PnL trading dashboard

+README is not updated to the latest version

 A single HTML file that turns broker exports into a proper trading review: equity curve, heatmap calendar, R-multiples, session analysis, risk-rule adherence and confidence intervals.